lukasvasadi/lukasvasadi-dev/src/posts/beaglebone.md

 ---
 title: Learning Embedded Linux with the BeagleBone Black
-description: Learn PowerShell for modern cross-platform IT administration
+description: Explore the BeagleBone as a potential controller for IoT projects
 date: '2023-11-2'
 image: /images/beaglebone-black.jpg
 categories: